Jersey Mike's: Securely Scaling Cloud Capabilities to Meet Demand

 Cloud solution: Technical deep dive

 WWT's Application Services team worked closely with Jersey Mike's team to build a new mobile app and an eCommerce platform that offers customers more ordering options.
-Amazon Web Services (AWS) was chosen as the cloud platform for its extensive service offerings and infrastructure flexibility.
+Amazon Web Services (AWS) was chosen as the public cloud platform for its extensive service offerings and infrastructure flexibility.
 Our team used modern software development practices and a DevOps-centric approach to architect and automate the infrastructure and application deployments.

 For the eCommerce platform, we used container technology and the ubiquitous Kubernetes (K8s).
 We built the environment in AWS using a mix of Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) for software development and production deployment.
 We built the K8s environment on top of EC2 and used Amazon RDS for database services.